 Bracing is just one of the things that must happen in order to increase spinal safety.
 However, sometimes bracing is not enough to maintain proper spinal alignment.
 This is especially true in certain exercises where the back musculature has a greater role in the movement, such as in the deadlift and all of its variations (Romanian deadlift (RDL), kettlebell swing, etc).

 The RDL is the most basic of the deadlifts and is easily butchered, due to lack of kinesthetic awareness (not knowing what it feels like to properly perform a movement) and lack of strength (inability to maintain form throughout the movement).
 Lack of strength usually is not the limiting factor when a beginner attempts this exercise, since the weight is kept relatively light.
 Novice individuals have a tendency to round the back when first attempting this movement.
 The vertebral discs are not a huge fan of being put into that position.
 When heavier loads are introduced, the possibility of one of your discs bursting out of your back increases.
 Practice getting into this position before increasing weight.

 Other common errors

 Make sure your chin remains tucked.
 I know it is tempting to watch yourself in the mirror, but cranking your head back to see yourself will promote hyperextension of the spine, which also is no bueno.
-Notice the excessive curvature in the spine of the individual below.

 The Valsalva Maneuver